Health Effects related to shift work

 It has been shown that women who have worked night shifts for many years, are at increased risk for breast cancer.
 This risk seems to develop after a period of more than ten years of night shift work, and this has been found among nurses who work night shifts only, not those with other forms of shift work.
 This issue is debated, some find this an important issue to consider, others do not believe this information is true.

 Some studies show that women are at increased risk for miscarriages if they work night shifts.
 It is most likely that this applies to women who work permanent night shifts on a regular basis, not those working in rotating shift schedules.
-It is not clear if this problem is related to any hormonal changes caused by the shift work, or if there are other factors on the night shifts that may cause the spontaneous abortions.
+It is not clear if this problem is related to any hormonal changes caused by the shift work, or if there are other factors on the night shifts that may cause the abortions.
 Sometimes night shift workers are few, and they must work harder than during the day shift.

 Consequences for family life and social activities